r52dev/iso20022-payment/README.md

 If you don't want to go through all this, but still found something wrong or missing, please let me know, and/or **open a new issue report** so that I or others may take care of it.

+## License & Credits

+This library is licensed under MIT.
+Originally created by [z38](https://github.com/z38), later adapted and extended by [invoicery](https://github.com/invoicery), and currently maintained by [R52dev](https://github.com/r52dev) for use with Nordic banks, including support for Danish BBAN structures and SEPA transfers.

 ## Further Resources